 Setting Default Description/Values Color Scheme Dark Switch interface between dark and light color schemes. • Dark: black background with white text (default) • Light: white background with black text.
 Banner Color Haivision blue (RGB: 27-117-188) The color of the banner along the top of the page.
-Banner Graphic Haivision Kraken text logo (114x45px PNG) The logo on the left side of the banner.
-The width of the image can be as long as needed up to a recommended maximum of 300×47 pixels.
+Banner Graphic Haivision Kraken text logo (235x16px PNG) The image/logo on the left side of the banner.
+The width of the image can be as long as needed up to a recommended maximum of 300 x 47 pixels.
 However, it should not run into the username (on the right side of the banner).
-Also, keep in mind that this is affected by factors such as window size, browser, etc. Sign-in Graphic (small) Haivision Kraken text logo (301x119px PNG) The lower image on the Sign-in page.
-This graphic is white in the dark color scheme, and grey in the light color scheme.
+Also, keep in mind that this is affected by factors such as window size, browser, etc. Sign-in Graphic (large) Haivision shark logo The top image on the Sign-in page.
+The width and height can be any dimension up to a recommended maximum of 4000 x 4000 pixels.
+Note You can use this setting to create a fullscreen image.
+However, large images can slow down or prevent page load.
+Also, if the screen resolution is smaller than the image, the image is cropped.
+The image is centered horizontally.
+Sign-in Graphic (small) Haivision K raken text logo (235x16px PNG) The lower image on the Sign-in page.
 The width and height can be any dimension to fit the page.
 However, the image is resized to 220 pixels wide (while maintaining the aspect ratio).
 Also, a resized height greater than 400 pixels may require the user to scroll.
 The image is centered horizontally on the page.
 Browser Haivision The image to display in the browser's address bar.
 Favicon favicon Tip The width and height can be 16, 32, 48, or 64 pixels (squared), 8-bit or 24-bit.
-Browser Title Kraken The text to display in a browser tab/window.
+Browser Title Haivision Kraken The text to display in a browser tab/window.